Half Of S. Korean Farmers Aged 65 Or Higher In 2022 - UrduPoint

 Half Of S. Korean Farmers Aged 65 Or Higher In 2022

-SEOUL, (UrduPoint / Pakistan Point News - 19th Apr, 2023 ) :Almost half of the South Korean farmers were aged 65 or higher last year as younger people continued to leave rural areas amid the aging population, statistical office data showed Wednesday.
+SEOUL, (UrduPoint / Pakistan Point News - 24th Apr, 2023 ) ::Almost half of the South Korean farmers were aged 65 or higher last year as younger people continued to leave rural areas amid the aging population, statistical office data showed Monday.

 The number of farmers aged 65 or higher was 1,078,000 in 2022, accounting for 49.8 percent of the total population in the agricultural sector, according to Statistics Korea.